ZeroCool940711/new-frontera/docs/source/index.rst

 .. _topics-index:

 ================================
-Frontera |version| documentation
+new_frontera |version| documentation
 ================================

-`Frontera`_ is a web crawling tool box, allowing to build crawlers of any scale and purpose.
+`new_frontera`_ is a web crawling tool box, allowing to build crawlers of any scale and purpose.
 It includes:

 * :ref:`crawl frontier <crawl-frontier>` framework managing *when* and *what* to crawl and checking for crawling goal* accomplishment,

 * workers, Scrapy wrappers, and data bus components to scale and distribute the crawler.

-Frontera contain components to allow creation of fully-operational web crawler with `Scrapy`_.
+new_frontera contain components to allow creation of fully-operational web crawler with `Scrapy`_.
 Even though it was originally designed for Scrapy, it can also be used with any other crawling framework/system.

 Introduction
 ============

-The purpose of this chapter is to introduce you to the concepts behind Frontera so that you can get an idea of how it works and decide if it is suited to your needs.
+The purpose of this chapter is to introduce you to the concepts behind new_frontera so that you can get an idea of how it works and decide if it is suited to your needs.

 .. toctree::